mishelashala/blog/003-encapsulation.md

 john.getApiKey(); // '123'
 ```

-This doens't change the value returned by `getApiKey` because the value it references is not on the object itself, but in an scope
+This doesn't change the value returned by `getApiKey` because the value it references is not on the object itself, but in a scope.

 The trick is to think of objects in terms of modules.